incud/incud.github.io/README.md

 ## Ongoing Projects

-- [QUASK](https://quask.readthedocs.io/en/latest/) is a quantum machine learning software written in Python that supports researchers in designing, experimenting, and assessing different quantum and classic kernels performance.
+- [QUASK](https://quask.readthedocs.io/en/latest/) is a quantum machine learning software written in Python that supports researchers in designing, experimenting, and assessing different quantum and classic kernel performances.

 ## Work Experience